kevin-leptons/trop_diary_api/readme.md

 # diary_api

-Logging Service API - Ready for write/read/trace log messages on distributed systems.
+Logging Service API - Ready for logging/tracing messages on distributed systems.

 **WARN:** *From 2019-01-29 this package WILL NOT distribute on NPM Registry